Puppy Pick Up Day!

 Another item in your pack will be a small blanket.
 This item doesn't smell like momma.
 They couldn't care less about momma.
 It smells like their siblings.
 They DO care about their sibs!
 Leave this in with your pup for a few days without washing it.
 It's stinky... you want it stinky.
 It will ease their separation issues, especially at night.

 Your pup will also have a toy and possibly more things that I'll stick in.
 None of these things were purchased in an actual store.
 I buy strictly off Amazon, and these items come sealed in packaging.
+I will usually then wash them beforehand anyway and let the pups themselves stinky them up.
+This way they can smell something familiar when leaving with you.

 What do I bring with me?